 I am not a victim.
-I have had geographic atrophy (dry age-related macular degeneration) for over five years but it has not destroyed my life.
+I have had geographic atrophy (an advanced form of dry age-related macular degeneration) for over five years but it has not destroyed my life.
 It has not destroyed me.
 Nothing is in ruins and I am not suffering.

 My life is, in fact, full

 Not everything in my life is rosy, but how many people can say they have totally rosy lives?
 I can think of nothing in the Universe that is 100% good or, conversely, 100% bad.
 Being legally blind included.

 I make this point because people keep saying I am suffering.
 And if I am not suffering, I should be.
 I must be lying about being alright.
 I must be deluded.
 My life must be bleak.

 While there may be some justification for saying I am deluded, my life is not bleak.
 My life is, in fact, full and generally satisfying.
 I have a job I enjoy.
 I have a comfortable, cluttered home.
 I have friends and a husband who care about me and for me.
 I also have my dogs, Etta and Maggie, who brighten every day.

 I was able to listen to the music

 Over the weekend, as a post-COVID treat (fingers crossed, toes crossed, eyes crossed!), I attended a dance recital.
 It was outside at a local winery.
 I will admit I was not able to see the stage even with my Max TV glasses.
 By the time we got there, there was a crowd.
 However, I was able to listen to the music.